esasadam06/Simple-CRUD-Functionality-SQLi-POC/README.md

 + https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-48078
 + https://nvd.nist.gov/vuln/detail/CVE-2023-48078
 # Description
-+ The lack of proper input validation and sanitization on the 'title' parameters allows an attacker to craft SQL injection queries, bypassing authentication mechanisms and gaining unauthorized access to the database
++ The lack of proper input validation and sanitization on the 'title' parameters allows an attacker to craft SQL injection queries, gaining unauthorized access to the database.

 # Proof of Concept (PoC) :